oat-sa/taohub-articles/articles/Frontend/Components/calculator.md

 group of placeholders where the UI plugins will place their visual components.
 In other words, the `board` can be seen as an abstract component.

-Here is a short description of each core modules composing the calculator main
+Here is a short description of each core module that is part of the calculator main component:
-component:
 - `board`: This is the main component, initializing the involved libraries, exposing the API and managing the plugins.
 - `mathsEvaluator`: This is the computation engine, that wraps and use the